Swimming with Turtles in Akumal, Mexico:

 If you are seeking a peaceful experience without the hustle and bustle of tour groups and boating operations, I highly suggest going EARLY in the morning to have a private experience observing the turtles – otherwise you will be surrounded by many other tourists circling the same water and you will likely be approached to join a tour, rent snorkel gear or go deep sea fishing.

-We arrived at 7:00 am, just in time for the gorgeous sunrise!
+We arrived in Akumal at 7:00 am, just in time for the gorgeous sunrise!
 There was no one else there aside from another group capitalizing on the empty beach to do wedding photos.
 If you arrive early, you will beat the guides who haggle beach-goers to join groups and rent lifejackets, and arrive well before the other tourists.
+(Update: since writing this in January 2017, there have been reports of these scams becoming more aggressive – be aware!)

 If you are not a confident swimmer or would rather just rent the jacket to avoid the hassle, come prepared with cash (USD or MEX).
 You can get the lifejacket, as well as a mask/snorkel and fins from the dive shop on site, or from vendors up and down the path to the beach (though if you come early enough like we did, the vendors won’t be set up yet).
 Alternatively, you could rent the gear prior to leaving Playa or Tulum and bring it with you.

-We didn’t want to bother with the life jackets and had our own snorkel equipment, so we simply left the roped off area where the tour groups operate and walked down the beach, passing the boat area and into the hotel resort’s ‘private’ beach to snorkel on our own.
+We didn’t want to bother with the life jackets and had our own snorkel equipment, so we simply left the roped off area where the annoying man was following us and walked down the beach, passing the boat area and into the hotel resort’s ‘private’ beach to snorkel on our own.
 We had no trouble doing this and quickly spotted 3 turtles grazing on the bottom!

 By 8:30ish we were just finishing up and multiple large tour groups were ready to enter the water.
 We were so happy we came early and saw the turtles without having to share any space with anyone else!